voltraco/mineral/README.md

 # MOTIVATION
 The core parts of `pug` (not including 3rd party dependencies) amount to about 16,700 lines of code (vs mineral about 600).
 Being so large it can be hard to debug.
 It also has serveral features we never use.
+We also wanted something that was intended to fit with modern frameworks like react, preact or choo.

 # BUILD
 [![Build Status](https://travis-ci.org/voltraco/mineral.svg)](https://travis-ci.org/voltraco/mineral)